-An appraisal is inspection leading to an opinion of value.
+An appraisal report is investigation that concludes an opinion of value.

-Being the most common approach, the Sales Comparison Approach is generally the most accurate and best indicator of worth for a property.
+The Sales Comparison Approach is commonly the most definitive and clearest indicator of cost for a home.

-The Income Approach is generally used for figuring out the cost of income-producing properties based on what an investor would pay based on the amount of income a property produce.
+The Income Approach is mainly used for figuring out the worth of income-producing properties based on what an investor would pay based on the amount of capital a property would bring in.

 To lower your property taxes.